-If the pocket-sized ultrasound device is being utilized for a documented appropriate medical necessity, is being performed by appropriately qualified providers and meets all Medicare requirements including documentation and storage of images, it may be possible for it to be billed and considered for coverage and payment by a payer.
+If use of the pocket-sized ultrasound device is medically necessary, it should be well documented in the patient's medical record, be performed by a qualified provider, and meet all Medicare requirements, including documentation and storage of images.
+In such cases, it may be possible for it to be billed and considered for coverage and payment by a payer.